elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 ------------
 ### [Part 2 – Step 2.
 Checking the Controller Wiring](http://www.support.modix3d.com/controller-wiring-check-v0/)
+* Assembly:
-* Slow assembly, take the time to get this right.
+  * Speed: Slow.
+Take the time to get this right.
-* See wiring diagrams for details.
+  * Difficulty: Difficult.
+* Issues:
+  * The assembly instructions did not contain a unified repository of wiring information.
+I have compiled this data into two data sets,
+    * a diagram of the connections between wires and terminals on the panel;
+    * a list of the cables, wires and signals propagating through the system.
 <center>
 <table>
   <tr>